MobileRoboticsSkoltech/bandeja-ros-src/README.md

 </table>

 ## Prerequisites
+- OS version: Ubuntu 18.04
+- ROS version: Melodic instal from [here](http://wiki.ros.org/melodic/Installation/Ubuntu)

-Before building the packages by `catkin_make` command the following software must be installed:
+- Before building the packages by `catkin_make` command the following software must be installed:
     - for Basler visual cameras __pylon 5.1.0 Camera Software Suite Linux x86 (64 bit) - Debian Installer Package__ from [here](https://www.baslerweb.com/en/sales-support/downloads/software-downloads/pylon-5-1-0-linux-x86-64-bit-debian/)
     - for Azure camera __Azure Kinect Sensor SDK__ from [here](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download#linux-installation-instructions)
+- Velodyne package must be clonned from patched branch by:
+`git clone --single-branch --branch mrob-patches https://github.com/anastasiia-kornilova/velodyne.git`

+- In order to be able to use serial interface by MCU package, run
+`sudo usermod -a -G dialout $USER`
+Then log out and log in.

+- In case of problem `fatal error: pcap.h: No such file or directory` do
+`sudo apt-get install -y libpcap-dev`

+- To set up lidar go to [tutorial](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16) and do __only__ steps `1.1 Configure your computer’s IP address through the Gnome interface` and `Viewing the Data`

 ## Full roslaunch
 The following command is used for launching all of the sensors: